 “We consider both Fellowships a perfect opportunity to create and record these rich stories for future Queenslanders, covering all aspects of our state’s history including commerce and trade, mining, agriculture, military history, architecture and design — and much more,” Ms Wright said.

 The current John Oxley Library Fellows, Kathleen Fallon and Matthew Nagas, are using State Library’s collections for their project A Commemorative Pilgrimage of Significant Sites: The Australian South Sea Islanders from Tweed Heads to Torres Strait, which documents historic sites significant to Australian South Sea Islanders.

 Kathleen and Matthew will give a public lecture at State Library on 20 February about their research findings and the significance of the project in light of last year’s commemoration of 150 years of South Sea Islander contributions to Australia.

-Applications for both fellowships close at 5pm on Monday 17 March, and the winners will be announced at the Queensland Memory Awards Ceremony on 29 May.
+Applications for the John Oxley Library Fellowship and Queensland Business Leaders Hall of Fame Fellowship close at 5pm on Monday 17 March, and the winners will be announced at the Queensland Memory Awards Ceremony on 29 May